massun-onibakuchi/on-chain-nft/README.md

    -  Any user can mint a NFT in turn depositing a certain amount of ERC20 token.

 ### Sample NFT image
- - Depositing some FT (such as stETH) mints a NFT, which automatically generates unique image in SVG format.
+ - Depositing some FT (such as wstETH) mints a NFT, which automatically generates unique image in SVG format.
  - NFT represents a liquidity in stETH pool, or a owner of FT.
  - Burning a NFT returns the deposited stETH.
  - NFT is transferable.